 Step 3: Make the Opening Fit Your Salvage Door

-I was presented the opportunity to acquire our Men's Bathroom door from work with all its commercial hardware including the auto closer.
+I was presented the opportunity to acquire our Men's Bathroom door from work with all its stainless steel commercial hardware including the auto closer.
 They were replacing the door with the exact same door and hardware only painted Black!
 Go figure!

 So I obtained it and using the reciprocating saw, I enlarged the Kitchen door opening onto our enclosed Porch to fit the door.
 Then the opening was framed with 2x6's using the miter saw and framing nail gun.